Two Sides of the Same Coin: Heterophily and Oversmoothing in Graph Convolutional Neural Networks: Experiments

-According to Table~\ref{tab:oversmoothing}, \method and GCNII* achieve \textbf{increase} in accuracy when stacking more layers.
-Models that are not designed for oversmoothing have various issues.
+According to Table~\ref{tab:oversmoothing}, {\method and GCNII* achieve \textbf{increase} in accuracy when stacking more layers in four datasets, while GPRGNN and PairNorm exhibit robustness against oversmoothing.} Models that are not designed for oversmoothing have various issues.
 The performance of GCN and Geom-GCN* drops rapidly as the number of layers grows; H2GCN* requires concatenating all the intermediate outputs and quickly reaches memory capacity; GAT's attention mechanism also has high memory requirements.
 We also find that GAT needs careful initialization when stacking many layers as it may suffer from numerical instability in sparse tensor operations.

-In general, models like \method, GCNII*, and H2GCN* that perform well under heterophily usually exhibit higher resilience against oversmoothing.
+In general, models like \method, GCNII*, and GPRGNN that perform well under heterophily usually exhibit higher resilience against oversmoothing.
 One exception is Geom-GCN*, which suffers more than GCN. {This model incorporates structurally similar nodes into each node's neighborhood; this design may benefit Geom-GCN* in the shallow layers as the node degrees increase.} However, as we point out in Thm.~\ref{theorem: developing stage}, when the effective homophily is low, higher degrees are harmful.
-If the {structurally similar nodes} introduce lower homophily levels, their performance will rapidly degrade once the effective homophily is lower than 0.5.
-On the other hand, \method \textit{virtually} changes the degrees thanks to the degree correction mechanism (\S~\ref{subsec: degree}), and, in practice, this design has \textbf{positive} impact on its robustness to oversmoothing.
+If the {structurally similar nodes} introduce lower homophily levels, their performance will rapidly degrade once the effective homophily is lower than $\frac{\rho_{i}^{l}}{1+\rho_{i}^{l}}$.
+On the other hand, \method \textit{virtually} changes the degrees thanks to the structure-based correction mechanism (\S~\ref{subsec: degree}), and, in practice, this design has \textbf{positive} impact on its robustness to oversmoothing.